shmuelfomberg/api_monitor_apis/README.md

 Module
 ======

-Module can contain multiple API functions: (see the section about Function Parameters)
+Module can contain multiple API functions. (see the section about Function Parameters)

-Module can also contain multiple ModuleAlias statments:
+Module can also contain multiple ModuleAlias statements:

 	<ModuleAlias Name="msvcr70.dll" />

-Module can conatin multiple Variable blocks / statements. see seperate section.
+Module can contain multiple Variable blocks / statements. see separate section.

 Module can either have a category attribute, that puts the whole module under this category, or have multiple Category *statements* dividing the Api block to various categories.